jhenry/cc-bootstrap/README.md

 # A Basic Bootstrap 4 Theme For CumulusClips

 This is a stripped down theme for CumulusClips Video CMS.
+Here are a few [screenshots/examples](https://imgur.com/a/WIws7cu) (imgur link) of it in action.

 ## Install/Config